Hair Transplant Michigan Specialists

 Most patients return to work within 2-5 days after their procedure.
 Hair transplantation has a very light recovery compared to most other cosmetic surgeries.
 You will certainly have to take it easy in the weeks following your procedure, avoiding strenuous exercise and giving your body the rest it needs to recover.
 The recovery process is not very painful, but you will be provided with pain medications in case you have any discomforts, as your scalp will be sensitive.

-The new hairs come from the back and sides of the scalp.
+The results will begin to be apparent 60 days after the procedure.
 About 14 to 21 days after your procedure, your newly transplanted hairs will begin to fall out, but don’t fear, this is normal.
 The roots of the hairs are still beneath the skin, and new strong hairs will begin to grow from them in the coming months.
-About 6 months after your surgery, about 50% of the follicles will have sprung new hairs.
+About 6 months after your surgery, about 70% of the follicles will have sprung new hairs.
 The remaining hairs could take up to a year to fully manifest.

 Join hundreds of happy patients who have chosen to restore their hair.

 Does Michigan health insurance cover hair restoration?